UM-PEPL/HallThruster.jl/docs/src/run.md

 ## Magnetic field

 The next thing we need is a magnetic field function.
-This can by any callable object, so long as it takes in an axial location in meters and returns a magnetic field strength in Tesla.
+This can by any callable object, so long as it takes in an axial location in meters and returns a magnetic field strength in Teslas.
 Let's use a magnetic field with a Gaussian shape and a peak radial magnetic field strength of 200 Gauss at the channel exit plane:

 ```julia
 function my_magnetic_field(z)